-Industry conditions improved during the four-year period from 2016 to 2019, and at the beginning of 2020 we expected this strong activity to continue during the current year.
-However, starting at the end of the first quarter of this year, we experienced negative impacts to our business due to the business disruption caused by COVID-19.
+Industry conditions improved during the four-year period from 2016 to 2019, and at the beginning of 2020 we expected this strong activity to continue during 2020.
+However, starting at the end of the first quarter of 2020, we experienced negative impacts to our business due to the business disruption caused by COVID-19.
 In March 2020, the World Health Organization categorized COVID-19 as a pandemic, and the United States declared the COVID-19 outbreak a national emergency.

-Our service business experienced the first and most pronounced negative impacts, largely because of building closures or decisions by customers to limit building access.
-As of the end of the third quarter, the majority of our service operations had returned to levels that are at or near normal functioning.
-Our construction activities have generally been classified as essential services in the substantial majority of our markets, although we have had certain jobs temporarily or partially close due to government action, decisions by owners, or upon positive tests for COVID-19 of workers at various sites.
-We have experienced delays in the award of new construction work in certain instances, and we have also experienced limited instances of delayed starts.
-Additionally, we have had some delays or cancellations of work in less than 5% of our backlog.
-Across our operations we have implemented safety precautions and other COVID-19 related guidelines that have added cost or inefficiency as we work to create a safe environment for our team members and our communities.
-The Company considered the ongoing impact of COVID-19 on the assumptions and estimates used to determine our results and asset valuations as of September 30, 2020 and determined that there were no material or systematic adverse impacts on the Company's third quarter except for diminished revenue, operational inefficiency, and adjustments in bad debt expense due to the potential for nonpayment by customers in industries more directly impacted by COVID-19.
+Our service business experienced negative impacts during the second quarter of 2020, largely because of building closures or decisions by customers to limit building access.
+As of the end of the third quarter, the majority of our service operations had returned to levels that were at or near normal functioning.
+Throughout the pandemic, our construction activities have generally been classified as essential services in the substantial majority of our markets, although we have had certain jobs temporarily or partially close due to government action, decisions by owners, or upon positive tests for COVID-19 of workers at various sites.
+We also experienced delays in the award of new construction work in certain instances, and limited instances of delayed starts.
+Across our operations, we have implemented safety precautions and other COVID-19 related guidelines that have added cost or inefficiency as we work to create a safe environment for our team members and our communities.
+The Company considered the ongoing impact of COVID-19 on the assumptions and estimates used to determine our results and asset valuations as of March 31, 2021 and determined that there were no material or systematic adverse impacts on the Company except for diminished revenue, operational inefficiency, and adjustments in bad debt expense due to the potential for nonpayment by customers in industries more directly impacted by COVID-19.